 I have been making these constantly since grape season started and, since grapes show up in stores a lot longer in The US than other places I have lived, may break my seasonal eating goals and make this a few more times before winter sets in.
 This is the simplest, no fuss recipe in the world, but pays big dividends in terms of flavor as cooking the grapes in this manner really distils the grapy flavor.

-I eat these as a snack, a bunch looks great on a cheese plate, they make a lovely addition to salads (see image below), or thrown into the pan with a pork chop right before you deglaze the pan juices.
+I eat these as a snack, as illustrated above bunch looks great on a festive cheese plate, they make a lovely addition to salads, or thrown into the pan with a pork chop right before you deglaze the pan juices.
 I have roasted these with rosemary, lightly dusted with cinnamon and plain -- all are delicious.

 Line a baking tray with parchment paper.